The Vet and the Coronavirus

 What services can you access?

-To ensure we can continue to deliver our Gold Standard care throughout our centres whilst also adhering to the social distancing guidelines, we will now only book appointments for the following:
+To ensure we can continue to deliver our Gold Standard care throughout our centres whilst also adhering to the social distancing and government guidelines, we will now only book appointments for the following:

 – Any Emergency or animal in pain

 – Acute sudden onset lameness

 – Animals with chronic diseases who become unwell